 Asia Expedition 2022/2023

-On the 8th of June 2022, Götheborg is heading out on a great adventure.
-Seventeen years ago, 2005–2007, Götheborg sailed to Asia and back – and now we're heading out again on a great voyage and adventure – the Asia Expedition 2022/2023!
+On the 8th of June 2022, Götheborg headed out on a great adventure.
+Seventeen years ago, 2005–2007, Götheborg sailed to Asia and back – and now we're again on a great voyage and adventure – the Asia Expedition 2022/2023.

 A great adventure